 Historical markers can be found in all 254 Texas counties.
 Age, significance, and architectural requirements govern the eligibility of topics and sites when applying for either a subject marker, Historic Texas Cemetery marker, or a Recorded Texas Historic Landmark marker.

-Average number of historical marker replacements processed each year
+Average number of historical marker relocation requests processed each year

 New historical marker Google maps!